 For the ring in these pictures, we used a 0.90 carat Royal 201 cut as center stone.
 You see how much this ring truly sparkles.
 This diamond has a Top Wesselton-G color and has an SI2-clarity.
 The channel set consists of 16 small brilliant cut diamonds with a weight of 0.13 carat.
 These diamonds are all Top Wesselton-colored and have an SI-clarity as well.
 The difference between a diamond pave and a channel set is that the diamond from de pave are on top the setting while the channel diamonds are inside the metal.
 It is a matter of personal taste which you prefer.

 For those who value diamonds just as much as we do.
 Our solitaire rings put the main diamond on a pedestal.
 Just like a diamond pave, the channel set consists of a row of multiple small diamonds.
 These diamonds are incorporated into the ring on both sides of the center stone.
-The channel adds a touch of sparkle and glamour to this already stunning ring.
+The channel adds a touch of sparkle and glamour to this already stunning ring according to allied experts.
 It makes the main stone of this compass ring stand out even more.
 We call this setting a compass because the turned prongs refer to the four directions of a compass: north, south, east and west.